What was the Pantheon – A History of the Ancient Roman Pantheon and How to Visit

 What was the Pantheon Used for?

-The Pantheon was originally a temple, used for worshiping Roman gods, then was made into a Christian church.
+The Pantheon was originally a temple, used for worshiping all the gods known in Roman world, then was made into a Christian church.
 It is now a Roman museum.

 What’s Inside the Pantheon?